Toadstool-Stipe/toadstool/sass/readme.md

 ###FontCustom.sass
 Toadstool fully supports a custom build of [FontCustom.scss](https://github.com/blackfalcon/fontcustom.sass).

+Just place your SVG or EPS icons in the `icons/` directory and run `fontcustom compile icons`.
+Your icon fonts will be placed in `public/fonts/` and `sass/typography/_fontcustom.scss` will be created or updated for you.

+__NOTE:__ FontCustom is slow (really, really slow) with no indication that it is running.
+Be patient.

 ##Forms
 Toadstool comes pre-loaded with the basic elements that make up a form UI.
 You will find very basic CSS rules in your version of the Toadstool style guide.